AbrahamQll/AmazingAIGuides/DotnetRunninProblemPorts.md

-stop the services windows firewall
+stop the services

-HNS
+*windows firewall

+*HNS

-and Application guard
+*Application guard

-remove all teh ports with this script in powershell ps1:
+remove all the ports with this script in powershell ps1:

 ```